 A number of additional settings can be configured from an application’s properties page.

-Policy settings are only visible to Platform and Enterprise edition customers.
-Platform customers can create and assign application and group policies that control device security, allowed authenticators, and more.
+Policy settings are only visible to Duo Beyond, Duo Access, and Duo MFA plan customers.
+Duo Beyond and Duo Access customers can create and assign application and group policies that control device security, allowed authenticators, and more.